"We live in a society where sex is somehow

 look like.

-I then told him, that given the societies we grew up in, given the emotional
+I then told him, that given the societies we grew up in, given

-but monogamy had a chance of being healthy.
+anything but monogamy had a chance of being healthy.
 That the only people

 I knew who could be sexual a lot with a lot of different partners, either

-were using drugs and alcohol, or were acting out addictively because of
+were using drugs and alcohol, or were acting out addictively because of their

-when they really want love.)
+want love.)

-The first challenge for us in recovery is to start learning how to be
+The first challenge for us in recovery is to start learning how

-to develop a healthy concept of, and relationship with, our self.
+need to develop a healthy concept of, and relationship with, our self.

 This is a process that takes some time - as we learn to practice intellectual